 Old San Juan has more that 400 carefully restored buildings dating back to Spain’s colonization of the Island.
 Each one displays the city’s rich architectural heritage and history.
-Below is just a sampling of the many historical places you will find to explore.
+On this page you will find just a sampling of the many historical places you will find to explore.

 El Morro, San Cristóbal, and La Fortaleza were named to the UNESCO World Heritage Site list in February of 1983 because they are considered to have cultural and physical significance.

 The rich heritage of Puerto Rico is obvious in the multiple museums that wind around San Juan.
 From contemporary Latin American to classic, pieces by local and international artists bring the story of the country to life.

 Old San Juan has many parks and plazas scattered throughout the city.
 Each one has a story behind it that offers a chance to learn about the city’s rich history.

 There is a small local beach named Playa Bajamar in Old San Juan, but isn’t a family friendly place to go swimming.
 The only family friendly beach on the small island of San Juan is Escambron beach.
 It is not in the old city area; it’s in the Puerta de Tierra section of San Juan.
 The beach is a good long walk from the main streets of the old city section, but can be easily accessed via bike, bus, or taxi.

 Vacationing with children requires good advanced planning.
 Having the right mix of activities can make travelling with children much easier.
 Below you will find a list of child friendly attractions to assist you in your planning.

 If you have a little more time to spend in Puerto Rico, there are many other places you can go to explore the history and beauty of the island.
 These places can be reached in an hour or less and depending on what you would like to see they may even be accessible by bus, train, or ferry.